Lists organisations and services who can help if you are experiencing abuse, or if you've experienced abuse in the past.

 Health and social care workers are responsible for providing health or social care.
 This includes GPs, psychiatrists, psychologists, nurses, health care assistants, counsellors, therapists and occupational therapists.

-All health and social care workers must adhere to certain standards of care, including maintaining professional boundaries and treating people with dignity and respect.
+All health and social care workers must follow certain standards of care, including keeping professional boundaries and treating people with dignity and respect.

-However, we know that sometimes this doesn't happen and people receive poor quality mental health care.
-In some cases, this can amount to abuse.
+but we know that sometimes this doesn't happen and people receive poor quality mental health care.
+In some cases, it might be abuse.

 Abuse by a health or social care worker could mean: